ADekker95/CppND-Capstone-Snake-Game/README.md

 <img src="snake_game.gif"/>

 ## Game instructions
 In this Capstone Project, we play with (two) snakes that battle for food.
-If one snakes earns two points more than the other or a snake runs into itself, the game ends and the winning snake is displayed.
+One snakes is controlled by arrows, the other via w,a,s,d.
+If one snakes earns two points more than the other or a snake runs into itself, the game ends and the score and size of the winning snake is displayed.

 ## How 5 rubric points are satisfied:
 1. The project demonstrates an understanding of C++ functions and control structures.